REBECCA GROSSMAN: 15 YEARS FOR MURDER

 “We’ve been waiting for this for 3.5 years,” said the boys’ mother, Nancy Iskander, after the verdict was read.
 “We are also super thankful for our prosecution.
 They worked tirelessly—3.5 years.
 They went above and beyond… They only cared about the truth.”

-The tragedy serves as a stark reminder of the devastating consequences of reckless driving.
-The community mourns the loss of Mark and Jacob Iskander, while justice has been served for their grieving family.
+The tragedy serves as a stark reminder of the devastating consequences of drinking and driving.
+The community mourns the loss of Mark and Jacob Iskander, while justice has been served for their grieving family (but they feel the judge should have given Grossman more time).

 Note: The trial took place in the Van Nuys Courthouse, where emotions ran high as the verdict was delivered.